 Overview

-Term and whole life insurance solve the same basic problem — providing financial protection for your dependents after you die — but they do it through fundamentally different structures with very different costs.
+Term and whole life insurance both aim to provide financial protection for your dependents after you die, but they do it through fundamentally different structures with very different costs.
 Term insurance provides coverage for a fixed period at a lower cost, while whole life insurance provides lifetime coverage plus a savings-like cash value component at a substantially higher cost.
-Understanding this structural difference, rather than just comparing premium quotes, is what determines which is actually the better fit for a given situation.
+Understanding this structural difference, rather than just comparing premium quotes, determines which is actually the better fit for a given situation.

 Side-by-Side Comparison